roderickjackson-bradley/socket_io_app/work/w08/d2/01-02-django-class-views/django-class-views.md

 ## 4. Creating Data Using a CBV

-We need a way to create cats in Cat Collector.
+We need a way to create cats in Cat Collector!

 #### Add the Route